 Hertz dismissed Tham after just nine months of employment and in response, Tham lodged an unfair dismissal claim to the Fair Work Commission (FWC).

 The FWC found that Tham had intentionally misled Hertz and the errors in his resumé were not inadvertent mistakes.
 While this finding is a win for common sense, the object lesson for employers is not the legal precedent.

 Despite the win by Hertz in this case, the outcome is not truly a successful result for the employer.
 The best-case scenario for Hertz would have been that they successfully hired a valued employee who was an asset to their business in the first place.

 Shutting the gate too late

-This result falls a long way short of that.
-Winning this case at the Fair Work Commission would have involved many hours of administration, management time, legal costs and emotional heartache and stress for all of the parties concerned.
-Hertz could have directed their efforts towards running their core business and serving their staff and customers instead.
+Winning this case at the FWC would have involved many hours of administration, management time, legal costs and emotional heartache and stress for all of the parties concerned.
+Instead, Hertz could have directed their efforts towards running their core business and serving their staff and customers.

 A reality of such legal action is that many smaller employers, without the same resources as Hertz, may not have been able to afford the time or the expense of contesting such a case.
 Employers with limited budgets could be forced to settle the dispute before a hearing so that they could get back to operating their business.

 While we don’t know the particulars around the hiring of Mr Tham by Hertz, many employers make the mistake that Hertz apparently made in this instance – they take the resume or job application at face value.